 15. Automate as much as your budget will allow

-16. Be incredibly focused with your content and tailor it based on your individual buyer journey.
+16. Be incredibly focused on your content and tailor it based on your individual buyer journey.
 Make sure it’s always the right content, delivered at the right time, in the right way, to the right person

 17. Be clear on what the next step is and always have one.
 Spell out what you want a lead to do next, for example, if they’re reading a piece of content offering them advice on a topic then suggest they may like to download a handy checklist you’ve prepared